Eric Ebersole: Education

 Ebersole introduced legislation in the 2015 legislative session that would create a commission to survey and assess how much time is spent on testing in each grade level and each school system.
 The bill passed and became law on May 12, 2015.

 Ebersole introduced legislation in the 2019 legislative session that would require the appointment of a full-time teacher and parent of a public school student to the Maryland State Board of Education.
 The bill passed and became law without Governor Larry Hogan's signature on May 28, 2019.

 Ebersole introduced legislation in the 2021 legislative session that would require the Maryland State Department of Education to keep track of the number of students restrained or placed in seclusion.
 The bill unanimously passed the House of Delegates.
 He later introduced legislation in the 2022 legislative session that would ban the use of seclusion in public Maryland schools.
 The bill passed and became law on April 9, 2022.

-Endorsements

-Ebersole endorsed former Secretary of State Hillary Clinton for president on November 17, 2015.
-Ebersole endorsed Ben Jealous for Governor of Maryland on August 8, 2018.

 Immigration

 In July 2019, Ebersole attended and spoke at a rally outside the office of U.S. Representative Elijah Cummings to urge Cummings to protest against the immigration policy of Donald Trump.
+During the 2026 legislative session, he introduced a bill that would prohibit public school security personnel from aiding U.S. Immigration and Customs Enforcement in investigating students and faculty on school property.

 Social issues

-Ebersole introduced legislation in the 2021 legislative session that would require school systems to allow students to participate in peaceful demonstrations.
+During the 2021 legislative session, Ebersole introduced a bill that would require school systems to allow students to participate in peaceful demonstrations.
 The bill passed the House of Delegates by a vote of 97-39.